 The cost of moving a transportation conveyance is almost independent of its load.
-Equipment amortization and operator wages do not change at all, while fuel consumption and equipment wear and tear are affected only marginally.
-Consequently, it is advantageous to move the conveyance always loaded at capacity or close to it.
+Equipment amortization and operator wages do not change at all while fuel consumption and equipment wear and tear is affected only marginally.
+Consequently, it is advantageous to move conveyance always loaded at capacity or close to it.
 When moving in and out of a logistics cluster, where many firms manage bidirectional flows, the likelihood of filling in conveyances is higher than otherwise, leading, again, to lower transportation costs.

 In addition, as the volume of freight in and out of the cluster grows, transportation carriers can start using larger and larger conveyances.
 Since the cost of operating a transportation conveyance does not grow linearly with the size of the vehicle, it costs less to operate a larger vehicle, on a per unit capacity basis, than a smaller vehicle.
-This is evident by ocean carriers' move to larger and larger ships (resulting in the need to expand the Panama Canal); the use of double stacking and very long trains by railroads; the use of 53' trailers and double and triple combinations by motor carriers; and the use of large cargo planes by freight airlines.
-As the size of the logistics cluster grows, this phenomenon generates another positive feedback, since when carriers can use larger conveyances they can reduce their rates, making the cluster more attractive to more companies, increasing the size of the cluster and making it even more attractive to carriers and shippers.
+This is evident by ocean carriers' move to larger and larger ships (resulting in the need to expand the panama Canal); the use of double stacking and very long trains by railroads; the use of 53' trailers and double and triple combinations by motor carriers; and the use of large cargo planes by freight airlines.
+As the size of the logistics cluster grows, this phenomenon generates another positive feedback since when carriers can use larger conveyances they can reduce their rates, making the cluster more attractive to carriers and shippers.

 A further advantage of locations where there is a large concentration of freight is that more direct conveyance movements can be operated.
-For example, LTL movements out of a cluster can utilize more direct movements, bypassing terminals with fully loaded trailers and reducing handling costs (as well as improving service and reducing handling errors and damage to shipments).
+For example, LTL movements out of a cluster can utilize more direct movements, by passing terminals with fully loaded trailer and reducing handling costs (as well as improving service and reducing handling errors and damage to shipments).
 This phenomenon grows with increasing freight volumes, creating, again, a positive feedback loop.